 The doctoral committee provides mentorship to students starting in the second year as they develop their research proposal and dissertation prospectus in preparation for the oral qualifying examination.
 Students formally defend their research proposal and dissertation prospectus to the doctoral committee as part of the oral qualifying examination.
 Upon passing the qualifying examination and advancing to candidacy, the doctoral committee continues to provide mentorship while students conduct their doctoral research.
-Students formally defend their dissertation of the doctoral research.
+Students formally defend their dissertation with the doctoral committee in audience at the culmination of the doctoral research.